tieututinhoc/piracy/docs/torrents.md

 ### Private Trackers

 - [How to get started with private trackers](https://www.reddit.com/r/Piracy/wiki/guides/private_trackers)
-- [/PTG tracker manifesto](https://pastebin.com/thLgSkNE) - List of private trackers.
+- [PTG tracker manifesto](https://pastebin.com/thLgSkNE) - List of private trackers.
 - [0QoLttS.jpg](https://i.imgur.com/0QoLttS.jpg) - Screenshot of a table from somewhere of private trackers and their sign-up requirements.
 - [AcrossTheTasman](https://acrossthetasman.com/forum.php) - A tracker for movies, games and more.
 - [AlphaRatio](https://alpharatio.cc) - (AR) - A good starter tracker with lots of freeleech content.